 - Stomach upset

 - Allergic reactions: rashes, itching, hives, stomach cramps, difficulty in breathing, facial swelling

-- Lowering of blood sugar
+- Lowering blood sugar

-- Lowering of blood pressure
+- Lowering blood pressure

 You should avoid taking maitake mushroom if you have any bleeding disorder or within two weeks of surgery.